 Seminars are stand-alone courses – limited to 19 students – that fulfill graduation requirements.
-They allow you to interact in a small setting and connect with a faculty member who may become your major advisor, depending on the major you choose.
+They allow you to interact in a small setting and connect with a faculty member who may become a mentor or perhaps even your major advisor, depending on the major you choose.
 We’ve tried to design seminars to fit every interest, from astronomy to psychology and philosophy.

-To reserve your spot, log in to the Hofstra portal (my.hofstra.edu) any day after April 6, 2023 and indicate your preferences.
+To view up-to-date course details and to reserve your spot, log in to the Hofstra portal (my.hofstra.edu) any day after April 4, 2024 and indicate your preferences.
 Provide your top three choices in any combination (for example, two clusters and a seminar, or two seminars and a cluster).
 We can't guarantee your first choice, but we can generally enroll you in one of the top three you indicate.
 When you attend one of the orientation sessions this summer, you'll meet with an advisor and complete the rest of your fall schedule.
 At that time, you're welcome to select a different seminar or cluster.

 For more information, please contact: